mmseng/AislingMatHelper/README.md

 i.e. This just selects the first delivery option and holds the right arrow for roughly as long as it should take to deliver your whole payload before confirming.
 Also see: <a href='#assumefirstdeliveryoption'>AssumeFirstDeliveryOption</a>.

-### Kill
+### ReloadKey
 Kills the current instance of the script and reloads it.
 Useful if things go wrong, like if you click outside the game window while the script is working, or the timings are off and the autoclicks are out of sync with the menu state.
 Default is `F4`.
+Note: This is named `ReloadKey` because `Reload` is a key word in AHK language.

+### Kill
+Kills the current instance of the script.
+Useful to quickly exit the script when you're done playing.
+Default is `Shift`+`F4`.
+By default, either shift key works.
-Script can be exited normally by right-clicking the system tray icon and selecting `Exit`.
+Script can also be exited normally by right-clicking the system tray icon and selecting `Exit`.
 <br />

 # Menu Navigation Variables